 What are the two types of injury claims damages?

-When you make a claim for personal injury compensation following an abdominal injury, your compensation will be split into two heads of claim.
+When you claim personal injury compensation following an abdominal or internal organ injury, your compensation will be split into two heads of claim.
 The first is the general damages, which will be awarded to you based on the injuries you’ve sustained.
 The amount paid to you will depend on where your injuries are and their severity.

 You’ll also be paid special damages, which will cover any expenses you’ve incurred because of your accident.
-This could include travel expenses if your injury has prevented you from driving, or reimbursement for any medical treatment that you’ve had to pay for yourself.
+This could include travel expenses if your injury has prevented you from driving or reimbursement for any medical treatment you’ve had to pay for yourself.

 Inguinal hernia guide – Here, you can read more about inguinal hernias and how they could affect you.

 Injuries To The Kidney – Here, you can see more information on kidney injuries from the NHS.

 First Aid For Major Bleeding – Here is some advice on how to help with serious bleeding.

 Farm accident claims – Here, you can read our guidance on claiming an accident at a farm.

 Claiming compensation for assault -Details on how to claim from the Criminal Injury Compensation Authority for assault can be found here.